solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 Script was called as follows:
 perl bucky.pl mb-output/nexus.mb.tar -o bucky-output

-Found 6 taxa shared across all genes in this archive, 15 of 15 possible quartets will be run using output from 30 total genes.
+Found 16 taxa shared across all genes in this archive, 1820 of 1820 possible quartets will be run using output from 372 total genes.
-Summarizing MrBayes output for 30 genes.
+Summarizing MrBayes output for 372 genes.
 Job server successfully created.
+Use of uninitialized value $server_ip in scalar chomp at ../../TICR/scripts/bucky.pl line 456.
+Use of uninitialized value $server_ip in pattern match (m//) at ../../TICR/scripts/bucky.pl line 457.
+Could not determine external IP address, only local clients will be created.
+Job server successfully created.

-  Analyses complete: 15/15.
+  Analyses complete: 1820/1820.
   All connections closed.
-Total execution time: 57 seconds.
+Total execution time: 3 hours, 35 minutes, 27 seconds.
 ```

 ## 2.1 Output for BUCKy